Latvia profile - Leaders

 The outgoing president Valdis Zatlers lost his bid for a second term just days after he demanded a snap general election to root out corruption.

-Berzins, a wealthy businessman and former head of one Latvia's biggest banks, won the backing of 53 MPs in the 100-seat parliament.
+Mr Berzins, a wealthy businessman and former head of one Latvia's biggest banks, won the backing of 53 MPs in the 100-seat parliament.

-He was elected to parliament in 2010.
+He returned to politics in 2005 and was elected to parliament in 2010.

-During his first term in office, Mr Dombrovskis pushed through some of the toughest austerity measures in Europe in an effort to rescue the state from bankruptcy and prepare Latvia to join the euro by 2014.
+Her predecessor pushed through some of the toughest austerity measures in Europe in an effort to rescue the state from bankruptcy and prepare Latvia to join the euro by 2014.